-Students have the opportunity to exhibit in a number of art shows including the Year 12 SACE show.
+Students have the opportunity to exhibit in the Blackwood SACE Art/Technology exhibition, as well as the SACE Art Show held at AC Arts each year.
 Students may use this opportunity to develop a portfolio, which may be useful to apply for specific areas of studies at a number of art institutions locally and interstate.